-- Students will sing with a tension free, supported and open sound in both head voice and chest voice, avoiding a breathy sound. - Students will sing with forward placed sound and a lifted soft palate. - Intonation - Students will match pitch. - Students will demonstrate consistent intonation in all but the highest and lowest registers. - Students will be able to identify when they are not singing in tune and adjust the pitch as necessary to make it in tune. - Students will sing notes "on the bulls eye," not flat or sharp. - Students will shape vowels uniformly. - Students will appropriately modify vowel shape when necessary. - Students will share the harmonic responsibility between sections to develop inner ear by singing soprano, or alto when appropriate.
+- o Students will match pitch. - Students will demonstrate consistent intonation in all but the highest and lowest registers. - Students will be able to identify when they are not singing in tune and adjust the pitch as necessary to make it in tune. - O Students will sing notes "on the bulls eye," not flat or sharp. - Students will shape vowels uniformly. - Students will appropriately modify vowel shape when necessary. - Students will share the harmonic responsibility between sections to develop inner ear by singing soprano, alto, tenor and/or bass when appropriate.